28 April 2025

 Emphasising Incremental Progress

 Adopting an iterative approach fosters a culture where small, manageable changes are the norm.
-Throughout a complex project in healthcare software, TDD was embraced incrementally, starting with critical modules and gradually extending test coverage to additional functionalities.
+Throughout a complex project in healthcare software, TDD was embraced incrementally, starting with critical modules such as medication dosage calculation and patient data validation, and gradually extending test coverage to additional functionalities.

 Encouraging Cross-Disciplinary Collaboration